ZachDaChampion/ZachDaChampion/README.md

 # Hi, I'm Zach

-I'm a computer engineering student interested in robotics and embedded programming.
+I'm a computer engineer interested in robotics and embedded programming.
 I have experience in C, C++, Rust, Python, and JavaScript.

-This page is a work-in-progress.

 # Chess Robot